webpapaya/fhs-slides/bachelor_2_redux_introduction.md

 ![Side effects](assets/side_effects.png)

 ---

 ## Pure Functions

 - A function is considered pure when:
   - for the same input it always returns the same output
   - it has no side effects
     - no mutation of non-local state

 ```js
 const add = (a, b) => a + b
 ```

 ----

-## Pure or in-pure?
+## Pure or in-pure

 ```js
 const array = [1, 2, 3, 4, 5, 6]